wenwei202/iss-rnns/ptb/README.md

 ```

 # Usage
+By default, trained models are saved similarly as `/tmp/2017-06-12___22-48-13/`, where foldername is the time when training started.

-To finetune a model, we can restore the model by `--restore_path ${HOME}/trained_models/ptb/ptb_large_baseline/`, which points to the path of checkpoint files of `model.ckpt-xxx`.
+To finetune a model, we can restore the model by `--restore_path /tmp/2017-06-12___22-48-13/`, which points to the path of checkpoint files of `model.ckpt-xxx`.

 To freeze zero weights during finetuning, we can use `--freeze_mode element`.

 Use `python ptb_word_lm.py --help` for more usage.
 # To run
-By default, trained models are saved similarly as `/tmp/2017-06-12___22-48-13/`, where foldername is the time when training started.

 ## learning non-structurally sparse LSTMs with L1-norm regularization
 Finetuning trained model by L1-norm regularization
 ```